yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-pump/tyk-pump-configuration/tyk-pump-dashboard-config.md

 ### Capping
 This collection [should be capped](/docs/tyk-configuration-reference/tyk-pump-configuration/tyk-pump-configuration/#capping-analytics-data) due to the number of individual documents.
 This is especially important if the `detailed_recording` in the Gateway is turned on which means that the Gateway records the full payload of the request and response.

+### Omitting indexes
+From Pump 1.6+, the Mongo Pumps indexes default behaviour is changed and the new configuration option `omit_index_creation` is available.
+This option is applicable to the following Pumps: `Mongo Pump`,`Mongo Aggregate Pump` and `Mongo Selective Pump`.

+The behaviour now depends upon the value of 'omit_index_creation' and the Pump in use, as follows:

+- If `omit_index_creation` is set to `true`, tyk-pump will not create any indexes (for Mongo pumps).
+- If `omit_index_creation` is set to `false` (default) and you are using `DocumentDB`, tyk-pump will create the Mongo indexes.
+- If `omit_index_creation` is set to `false` (default) and you are using `MongoDB`, the behaviour of tyk-pump depends upon whether the collection already exists:
+  - If the collection exists, tyk-pump will not create the indexes again.
+  - If the collection does not already exist, tyk-pump will create the indexes.

 ### Dashboard setting